javantanna/mpx/README.md

 ## 📊 Auto-Extracted Features

 Every MPX file automatically gets analyzed.
 Here's what we extract:
-Every MPX file automatically gets analyzed.
-Here's what we extract:

 | Category | Features | What It Measures |
 |----------|----------|------------------|